-When mothers prepare lunch and dinner for their children, they are very distressed about what kind of children are cooked to have sufficient nutrition.
-Mothers may wish to buy more broccoli known as the “queen of vegetables”!
+When mothers prepare lunch and dinner for their children, they are very distressed about what children are cooked to have sufficient nutrition.
+Mothers may wish to buy more broccoli, known as the “queen of vegetables”!

-Broccoli is very rich in nutrients, not only contains protein, carotene, iron, etc. According to the Center for Food Safety, there are up to 100 mg of vitamin C per 100 grams of broccoli.
+Broccoli is very rich in nutrients, not only contains protein, carotene, iron, etc. According to the Center for Food Safety, up to 100 mg of vitamin C per 100 grams of broccoli.

 In addition to developing children, you should eat more, even babies who are beginning to strengthen, can digest, absorb more high-fiber nutrients, improve your body, and have the following benefits!

 In addition to growing tall, the most important thing is to protect the eyes!
 The pair of lutein and carotene in broccoli can protect vision, suppress vision loss, and prevent other near-eye diseases such as cataracts and macular degeneration so that the eyes can be brightened!